smr547/ESP32_testbed/README.md

 # ESP32_testbed

-A program running on a ESP32 system on a chip to allow new sensors to be testing in conjunction with a SingnalK server.
+A program running on a ESP32 system on a chip to allow new sensors to be testing in conjunction with a [SignalK server](https://github.com/SignalK/signalk-server).

 ## IDE